-For an overview of MyLab Statistics and more information on the research, read our research report
+For an overview of MyLab Statistics and more information:

 We wanted to explore if the use of MyLab Statistics helps students achieve better exam results.
 So, we partnered with the School of Business and Economics at Maastricht University in the Netherlands on a research study.
 Students were using MyLab Statistics in the Fall 2015 semester for their first-year course, Quantitative Methods.